kleunen/qgit/README_WIN.txt

 - You need msysgit (http://code.google.com/p/msysgit/) correctly installed

+- Or you need git from cygwin (www.cygwin.org)

 NOTES

-- This version has NOT been tested with cygwin version of git

 - In case qgit has problem to find correct msysgit files you should add mysysgit\bin directory to your PATH before to start qgit.